-Though historically underrepresented in environmental fields, women—past and present, and from a diversity of backgrounds—have overcome barriers to pursue their passions and leave a lasting legacy for the natural world and for the women following in their footsteps.
+Celebrate the contributions that women have made to the natural world through conservation work, science, advocacy, and education during this month-long series at The Morton Arboretum in honor of Women’s History Month.
+Though historically underrepresented in environmental fields, women—past and present, and from a diversity of backgrounds—have overcome barriers to pursue their passions and leave a lasting legacy for the natural world and the women following in their footsteps.

-Join The Morton Arboretum each Friday in March as guest speakers share about their work on behalf of nature, stories of the women that inspired them, and the path forward for the women who are poised to follow in their footsteps.
+Join us in observance of Women’s History Month as guest speakers share about their work on behalf of nature, stories of the women that inspired them, and the path forward for the women who are poised to follow in their footsteps.

 Attend the talks in this series in person at the Arboretum, or join virtually on Zoom.

 Living Witnesses: Black Narratives of Resilience and Trees, presented by Colah B Tawkin

 Explore the intricate ways in which Black individuals and trees are connected.

 Thursday, February 22, 7:00 p.m. to 8:30 p.m.